 The United States of America has suffered a great loss this weekend.
 Sunday morning, Supreme Court Justice Antonin Scalia was found motionless in the “El Presidente” suite of a West Texas Hunting Resort.
 The 30 year veteran of the nation’s highest court, well known for his strict interpretation of the US Constitution and often colorful and entertaining opinions.
-Reports filed with the Justice’s death certificate indicate natural causes as Scalia had recently suffered from multiple health issues, according to his physician.
-He died in a place where he was the most happy, after a day of hunting blue quail.
-A Justice who defended 2nd Amendment rights, Executive Powers, Separation of Powers and States’ Rights.
+Reports filed with Justice’s death certificate indicate natural causes as Scalia had recently suffered from multiple health issues, according to his physician.
+He died in a place where he was the happiest, after a day of hunting blue quail.
+Justice was a man who defended 2nd Amendment rights, Executive Powers, Separation of Powers, and States’ Rights.
 He lay undisturbed in his room, still dressed in his pajamas of apparent heart failure.

 Justice Scalia was nominated by President Ronald Reagan in 1986, following a contested nomination of Justice Rehnquist to the Chief Justice position.
 Scalia’s confirmation was unanimous by the US Senate, making him the first Italian-American appointed to the US Supreme Court.

 Scalia would serve with great pride and conviction throughout the Nixon and Ford administrations.
-Serving as General Counsel for the Office of Telecommunications and Assistant General Counsel to the Office of Legal Counsel.
-Following President Ronald Reagan’s election, Scalia was appointed to a seat on the District of Columbia Circuit where Judge Scalia built a reputation of conservative values and witty opinions regarding the rulings of the Supreme Court which dictated his court decisions.
+He was serving as General Counsel for the Office of Telecommunications and Assistant General Counsel to the Office of Legal Counsel.
+Following President Ronald Reagan’s election, Scalia was appointed to a seat on the District of Columbia Circuit where Judge Scalia built a reputation of conservative values and witty opinions regarding the rulings of the Supreme Court, which dictated his court decisions.
 It was this combination of intellect and colorful expression that made him a top candidate for Reagan’s Supreme Court nomination.

 While he was often left in the minority of decisions, his dissents were often just as influential as the majority opinions.
 Scalia was relentless and uncompromising in his interpretation of the US Constitution and rarely gave an inch, even if it resulted in a complete defeat for his opinion.
 He believed in strict adherence to the text of the Constitution.
-Critics have argued that Scalia has bent his originalist views when it concurred with his own political convictions and his views and opinions were an attempt to “reverse progress of the 1960’s and 1970’s”.
+Critics had argued that Scalia had bent his originalist views when it concurred with his political convictions, and his thoughts and opinions were an attempt to “reverse the progress of the 1960s and 1970’s”.

 Following the death of Justice Scalia, the Supreme Court will be left with a split decision membership.
-8 justices, 4 Democrat appointed justices and 4 Republican appointed justices.
-Before the ink was even dry on Justice Scalia’s death certificate, both parties are citing decades of precedence in whether or not a new justice can/will be appointed in President Obama’s last year in office.
-This would be Obama’s third appointment if it is confirmed.
+Eight judges, 4 Democrat-appointed judges, and 4 Republican-appointed judges.
+Before the ink was even dry on Justice Scalia’s death certificate, both parties are citing decades of precedence in whether or not a new judge can/will be appointed in President Obama’s last year in office.
+This will be Obama’s third appointment if it is confirmed.

-Farewell, Justice Scalia, and thank you for your great service to the people, the judiciary and the Constitution of the United States.
+Farewell, Justice Scalia, and thank you for your excellent service to the people, the judiciary and the Constitution of the United States.